ThowV/4.1-4.2-theory/SA.md

 One view, also known as viewpoint set, consists of one or more viewpoints/models (diagrams, most common: UML) that represent it.

-A viewpoint set consists of multiple views.
+A viewpoint set consists of multiple viewpoints.
 There are many standard viewpoint sets, a few of which are listed here:

 -   RUP 4+1;
 -   Rozanski & Woods (R&W);